Rehlaender/print_clerk/README.md

 The templates are split into quite small chunks that you can just replace with your own.

-Some texts are stored in locale files say print.yml
+Texts are stored in locale files

-1. Set the logo path preference to include your store / company logo.
+1. Set the logo path preference to include your store / company logo in locales/config.yml

     invoice_logo_path: "company-logo.png"